 - January 1, 2026: SMEs listed on a regulated market (no micro-enterprises) obliged to report for FY 2025 (but under less stringent reporting requirements).

 - January 1, 2028: Small and medium enterprises and small and non-complex credit institutions, and captive insurance undertakings will have to start reporting for the financial year 2027 - with a further possibility of voluntary opt-out until 2028.
 The reporting standards for SMEs will be lighter.

 - January 1, 2029: Non-European companies that have branches or subsidiaries in the EU with a net turnover of €150M in the EU will have to start reporting.

 Can companies get sanctioned if they are not complying?

 It is unknown exactly when the EU Commission will sanction businesses failing to comply with the CSRD.
 According to the Commissions' requirements within the Directive, the sanctions can be expected to be significant.

 The nature of the sanctions and the fines' amount will depend on the different Member States.
 For example, if German businesses don't report compliance to the German version of the Non-Financial Reporting Directive (the Directive being amended with the CSRD) they face fines up to the amount which is the highest of the following: €10M or 5 % of the total annual turnover of the company or twice the amount of the profits gained or losses avoided because of the breach.

 On the other hand, French businesses face no fines if they don't report according to the NFRD unless an interested party asks for the disclosure of the non-financial information.
 If it is not available, subsequently, financial penalties can be imposed by a judge.

 What does the CSRD mean for businesses?

 It is not easy to stay on top of the requirements and understand which data must be collected and when to disclose it.
-We at Plan A have the solution for you.
+At Plan A, we are ready to guide you through the process and ensure your company is prepared for the CSRD.
 Get in touch with us.